-It can be difficult to find a therapist knowledgeable about LGBTQ+ issues no matter where you live.
+It can be difficult to find a therapist knowledgeable about LGBTQ+ needs and considerations, no matter where you live.
 Having a therapist who isn’t familiar with LGBTQ+ concerns often feels more like you’re teaching them than getting help.
 If you’re looking for a therapist who knows what they’re doing when it comes to sexual minority or trans umbrella issues, online therapy is almost always your best bet.

 But even with online therapy’s expansion into a broad market for adults, the number of programs for youth is limited.
-Finding somewhere that accepts clients under 18 but that is still LGBTQ-informed can feel like finding a needle in a haystack.
+Finding somewhere that accepts clients under 18 and is LGBTQ-informed can feel like finding a needle in a haystack.
 According to The Trevor Project’s 2022 National Survey, 82% of LGBTQ+ youth surveyed wanted mental health care, but only 40% received any.¹

 In this guide, we’ll identify some common mental health concerns among LGTBQ+ youth, talk about why finding an LGBTQ-aware therapist is important, and help you parse through the mass of websites to identify organizations that might be able to help.

-In the first five months of 2022 alone, there were 240 pieces of legislation and official public statements from government entities that profoundly affect transgender youth across 37 different states.² The specific focus of these laws varies, involving young people’s ability to play sports with their peers or pause puberty and, in extreme cases, socially transition³ or use any form of medical transition before age 25.⁴ And when 45% of all LGBTQ+ teens seriously thought about suicide in 2022, it’s clear that now more than ever, LGBTQ+ youth need adequate mental health care.¹
+In the first five months of 2022 alone, there were 240 pieces of legislation and official public statements from government entities that profoundly affect transgender youth across 37 states.² The specific focus of these laws varies, involving young people’s ability to play sports with their peers or pause puberty and, in extreme cases, socially transition or use any form of medical transition before age 25.³ ⁴ And when 45% of all LGBTQ+ teens seriously thought about suicide in 2022, it’s clear that now more than ever, LGBTQ+ youth need adequate mental health care.¹

 Below, we’ll go over some of the most common reasons LGBTQ+ youth look for therapy and how it can help.

 Depression is one of the most common mental illnesses.
-More than one in seven children experience clinical depression every year.⁵ This number is higher among LGBTQ+ youth and has only been going up: in 2020, 55% of LGBTQ+ youth reported symptoms of depression, whereas 58% did in 2022.
-And that number includes young people up to the age of 24 — 61% of youth under 18 reported symptoms of depression.
+More than one in seven children experience clinical depression every year.⁵ This number is higher among LGBTQ+ youth and has only been going up: in 2020, 55% of LGBTQ+ youth reported symptoms of depression, whereas 58% did in 2022, and that number includes young people up to the age of 24.
+61% of youth under 18 reported symptoms of depression.
 Pansexual (66%), questioning (64%), and queer (60%) youth were the most likely to report these symptoms.
 Likewise, 60% or more of all gender minority and questioning youth reported depression symptoms.
-And 70% of Indigenous LGBTQ+ youth felt these symptoms as well — the highest percentage noted in the Trevor Project’s 2022 National Survey.¹
+And 70% of Indigenous LGBTQ+ youth also felt these symptoms — the highest percentage noted in the Trevor Project’s 2022 National Survey.¹

 Depression is more than just feeling sad all the time.
 For a clinical diagnosis, you need to experience five or more of the following symptoms for at least two weeks:⁶

-You might feel numb or irritated and angry.
+Children and adolescents may also experience different depression symptoms.
 Your child might start reporting feeling sick more often or refuse to go to school.
-Their grades might drop out of nowhere.
+Their grades might drop out of nowhere, or they may no longer be as interested in certain extracurricular activities.
 Depression is more common in girls during adolescence, with up to 36.1% of cisgender girls experiencing depression for the first time.⁷

 But there’s hope: therapy is a well-studied treatment for depression that yields positive results.
 It might be used in combination with medication like selective serotonin reuptake inhibitors (SSRIs) or on its own, but it’s thought that 60% of youth improve with therapy alone.⁸